 Armour Heights Presbyterian Church was established in 1951, and was part of the post-war boom in new church development that marks that period in Canada and in the Toronto area.
 The congregation continued to make a meaningful impact in the Armour Heights geographical community and beyond, and provided spiritual community and inner growth for many over the years.

 In 1998, the congregation of Melrose Park Presbyterian Church amalgamated with Armour Heights Church, and as a result, new members were added and new ministries were established.
 In August 2017, Harris Athanasiadis was called as the new minister and in August 2018, Rebecca Jess joined the ministry team.
-A new era for the congregation has begun.
+With the administrative and community outreach gifts of Erin Stone, pastoral and technical gifts of Clerk of Session Michael Nettleton and gifted musical leadership of Bruce Nasmith along with an incredibly talented group of vocalists/musicians, a new era for the congregation is underway.
+Check us out!

 A CHRISTIAN CREED